openstack-archive/searchlight-specs/doc/source/index.rst

 ==================================

-Our process is meant to allow users, developers, and operators to express their desires for new features using Launchpad blueprints.
+Our process is meant to allow users, developers, and operators to express their desires for new features using Storyboard.
 A review of blueprints is done regularly.
 These may turn directly into features with in-tree documentation, or for complex requests, additional specifications ("specs") may be needed.
 This page captures those more complex requests.